BoldAxis0/moms-recipes/README.md

 <br><br>
 So here it is, MomsRecipes.
 A medium-term solution to preserve and access my moms recipes from anywhere.
 <br><br>
 The app is built with Django for the backend and React.js in the front.
 Frontend hosted on Vercel, backend on Heroku, media on Cloudinary, and domain from Name.com.
-This is a fun project, very bare bones right now, but I'll continue working on it.
+This has been a fun project, very bare bones right now, but I'll continue working on it.
 <br><br>
 The site is accessible at <a href="https://momsrecipes.rocks">www.momsrecipes.rocks</a> (I got this domain free 😅)
 <br><br>